MicheleSaba/MicheleSaba/README.md

 - 👋 Hi, I’m @MicheleSaba
 - 👀 I’m interested in UX Design, Product Design, Entrepreneurship, Customer Centricity
 - 🌱 I’m currently learning augmented reality
-- 📫 You can reach me on Linkedin.
+- 📫 You can reach me on Linkedin

 <!---
 MicheleSaba/MicheleSaba is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.